jncraton/elementary-computer-science-cpsc1030/readme.md

 ### Quizzes and Homework

-Regular quizzes will be given covering key concepts for the learning experience.
-Students will also complete homework assignments covering various topics from the course text.
+Regular quizzes will be given covering key concepts.
+Students will also complete homework assignments covering various topics.

 ### Exams